Obituary: Bill McMurtrie

 Bill will be much missed.
 Always sharp, diligent and analytical in his writing, but kindness personified as a dear colleague, companion and supreme servant to the game of rugby in Scotland.

 Scottish Rugby extends its sincere condolences to Bill’s family and many friends both here in Scotland and around the world.
-Details of his funeral will be posted on our website when available.
+Bill’s funeral will be held at 11:00 on Friday 26 July at The Hurlet Crematorium, Glasgow, then afterwards at the Redhurst Hotel in Giffnock.